exadel-inc/esl/src/modules/esl-forms/esl-select-list/README.md

 - `disabled` - disabled state marker

-- `pin-selected` - marker to top pin selected items to top in dropdown
+- `pin-selected` - marker for selecting items to be pinned to the top of the list

 ### Example